Scott-Lau/db-templates-flyway/README.md

 [![MIT License](https://img.shields.io/github/license/Scott-Lau/db-templates-flyway-mysql)][license]

-This is a template project for database scripts management using [Flyway][flyway].
+This is a template project for MySQL database scripts management using [Flyway][flyway].

 ## Documentation

 This documentation is also available in Simplified Chinese [中文版链接][readme_zh_cn].

-The following documentation is excerpted from [Flyway][flyway] official site with the exception of *removing undo section*.
+The following documentation is excerpted from [Flyway][flyway_doc] official site with the exception of *removing undo section*.

 ### Migrations